7 Best Homeowners Insurance Companies in Illinois of 2025

 Allstate has its headquarters in northern Illinois and has an excellent brand image across the state.

 The company has been in existence since 1931 and is considered a pioneer in the industry.
-Since then, they have greatly expanded the types of coverages they offer, making it possible for insureds to highly customize their coverages.
+Since then, they have greatly expanded the types of coverage they offer, making it possible for insureds to customize their coverage.
+Allstate is also well-known for its network of independent agents throughout the state, providing a personal touch to customer service.

 Read a full Allstate homeowners insurance review.